 6. Finance oriented

 Definition: planning to meet specific monetary/financial needs.
-(Different from value planning, because value planning is longer-term; finance-oriented may focus more on exit strategy.)
+(Different from value planning, because value planning is longer-term; finance-oriented may focus more on an exit strategy.)

 Notes: Typically, you try to gain an edge in one key function:

-Improve cost effectiveness by sharing a key function among the corporation’s other businesses.
+Improve cost-effectiveness by sharing a key function among the corporation’s other businesses.

 Become the low-cost producer.
 This inevitably translates into increased market share.